tillbiskup/evedata/docs/architecture.rst

   * Images in particular are usually not stored in the eveH5 files, but only pointers to these files.
   * Import routines for the different files (or at least a sensible modular mechanism involving an importer factory) need to be implemented.
+  * Is the ``evedata`` package the correct place for these importers?
+One could think of the ``radiometry`` package as the better place, but on the other hand, the ``evedataviewer`` package would need to be able to display those data as well, hence need the import to be done.

 * Interface towards users (*i.e.*, mainly the ``radiometry`` and ``evedataviewer`` packages)

   * Given a filename of an eveH5 file, returns a ``Dataset`` object.

+* Interfaces towards other file formats

+  * One potential candidate for an exchange format would be the NeXus format.
+However, there is not one NeXus file format, but there are several schemas for different types of experiments.
+For details, see the `NeXus application definitions <https://manual.nexusformat.org/classes/applications/index.html>`_.
+Hence, those exporters may better be located in the ``radiometry`` package.

 .. admonition:: Points to discuss further (without claiming to be complete)